-Reading now: Electric forklifts in everyday rental business: How the battery works
+Reading now: Electric forklifts in rental operations: How to use the battery and charging times correctly

 Nothing works without electricity – and that’s where most mistakes happen.Avoid deep discharges,only use the supplied charger,do not start below 20%.
 Intermediate charging is okay, but running on empty is not.
 The charging area mustdry and ventilatedCheck plugs and poles regularly.